 How is this different from Rotten Tomatoes?

 Rotten Tomatoes aggregates binary critic opinion (fresh/rotten) on a single dimension.
-The IQ Score evaluates three dimensions with twelve sub-metrics using structured rubrics grounded in cognitive science literature.
+The IQ Score evaluates three dimensions with thirteen sub-dimensions using structured rubrics grounded in cognitive science.
 RT measures whether critics liked something.
-We measure what it does to the viewer.
+We measure what the work is doing, independent of consensus, language, era, or platform.

 Isn't this just opinion?

 No. Narrative complexity, dialogue density, factual accuracy, and information transfer rate are measurable properties.
-Our NLP pipeline quantifies them computationally.
-Scoring uses structured rubrics with defined criteria, not personal taste.
-The methodology is transparent and the framework is published.
+Educational Value's five sub-dimensions (academic content, emotional intelligence, critical thinking, life skills, knowledge transfer) are structured against the CASEL framework for SEL.
+Scoring uses defined criteria, not personal taste.
+The framework is published.

 Does a low score mean the show is bad?

-No. A low IQ Score means low intellectual demand — not low quality.
-The Office scores 87 (Passive) and is one of the best comedies ever made.
+No. A low IQ Score means low intellectual demand, not low quality.
+The Office (US) scores 107 (Competent) and is one of the most beloved comedies ever made.
 The IQ Score measures cognitive value, not entertainment value in isolation.
-Entertainment quality is one dimension, not the whole score.
+Craft & Quality is one dimension, not the whole score, and a Passive-tier show that's brilliant at what it does is still brilliant at what it does.

 Will you pursue scientific validation?